London Museum: Contemporary collecting

-The museum continues to add to its collection, often through the acquisition of contemporary objects, including those connected to national news stories, such as the Whitechapel fatberg or the Trump baby blimp.
+The museum also collects contemporary objects, including those connected to national news stories.
 During the 2012 London Summer Olympics, the Museum of London collected tweets using the hashtag #citizencurators, both by the public and by a select group of 18 contributors from across the city.

 In 2016, the museum attempted to buy a water-cannon truck bought by then-Mayor of London Boris Johnson.
 In the summer of 2014, Johnson bought three water cannon trucks from the German federal police for £218,000 in order to combat civil unrest.
 These were then banned for use in the UK by Home Secretary Theresa May, and could not be deployed.
 Johnson attempted to sell them.
 The museum tried to buy one, but the trucks were only available to European policing or civil protection organisations.
 Unable to find a buyer, the trucks were sold to a reclamation yard in 2018 for £3,675 each.
 The museum's director, Sharon Ament, expressed interest in collecting some of the scrap or salvage, but no part of the trucks has yet entered the museum's collection.

 In 2018, the museum displayed a section of the Whitechapel fatberg, a solid lump of fat and grease that had formed in the sewer network underneath Whitechapel.
 After being on display for several months, the chunk was removed from the galleries and placed in a freezer, where fans could view it around the clock on a live webcam.

-In 2019, the museum collected a coffee stall called Syd's (named for its founder, Syd Tothill) that had stood on the corner of Shoreditch High Street and Calvert Avenue since 1919.
-The stall closed in 2019 due to poor sales and was donated to the museum by Syd's granddaughter, Jane Tothill.
-The museum has announced that it will be put on display when it opens its new site in Smithfield Market.

 In January 2021, the museum acquired a giant inflatable blimp depicting former US President Donald Trump as a giant baby.
 The 6 metre-high blimp was designed by Matt Bonner to protest Trump's visit to the UK in 2018, and has since been flown around the world in protest of the president's regime.